ashwanthdurairaj/employee-managemant-client/README.md

 username: admin@gmail.com
 password: 123

+NOTE: WAIT FOR SOME TIME AFTER THE LOGIN BUTTON IS PRESSED.

 use the above credentials to log in and create accounts for both manager and employee.
 Also match the employee with managers.

 As a manager, you can create and assign tasks to your respective employees.